 The R2T4 calculation may result in the responsibility of a student and/or parent to return additional loan amounts directly to the US Department of Education.
-The promissory note signed by the borrower outlines the loan repayment obligations and the student or parent must repay the loan in accordance with the terms (i.e. the student/parent will make scheduled payments to the holder of the loan over time).
-The student should contact the servicer or the US Department of Education with any questions.
+The promissory note signed

 Consequences of Non-Repayment

 Students who owe the US Department of Education for an overpayment of Title IV funds are not eligible for any additional federal financial aid until the overpayment is paid in full or payment arrangements are made with the US Department of Education.